 Pool water will not kill birds unless they consume it in large amounts.
 The chlorinated water in swimming pools is harmful to birds and can cause chloride poisoning.
 Furthermore, pool water contains cyanuric acid and ammonia from various sources, which are toxic to birds.

-There have been many cases where birds come back often to drink the pool water, but still, survive.
-As such, it really depends on how much the birds consume.
+There have been many cases where birds come back often to drink the pool water but still survive.

 If the birds consume in larger amounts, then it is more likely to suffer from chlorine poisoning!